Prism: Spectral-Aware Block-Sparse Attention: Experiments

 \subsection{Ablation Studies}

 \textbf{Spectral Division} We analyze the impact of different spectral band configurations on the Perplexity-Density trade-off in Figure~\ref{fig:density_ppl} with the following findings: \begin{itemize} \item \textbf{Mean Pooling is indeed a Low-Pass Filter}: Using only the low-frequency band (i.e., $d_{\text{low}}=96$, $d_{\text{high}}=0$) exhibits a nearly identical behavior to directly using the full dimension, even lower than the full dimension case, indicating that high-frequency components are acting only as noise in mean pooling block importance estimation. \item \textbf{Necessity of Transition Zone in High-Frequency Band}: Restricting the high-frequency band to the theoretical dead zone ($d_{\text{high}}=32$) yields suboptimal performance.
 This confirms that within the dead zone, positional signals are effectively erased by destructive interference.
 Consequently, attempting to align and calibrate this subspace only amplifies background noise, causing severe performance degradation.
 Extending the branch to $d_{\text{high}}=64$ is thus critical to capture the recovering signals in the transition zone for effective restoration. \item \textbf{Robustness of Overlapping}: While the aggressive semantic slicing ($d_{\text{low}}=64$) appears promising at low densities, it exhibits performance instability (a U-shaped curve) at higher densities.
 We attribute this to the exclusion of the transition zone ($d \in [32, 64]$).
 By extending to $d_{\text{high}}=96$ (red), we create a spectral overlap where the transition zone is covered by both branches.
-This design is crucial because the transition band, having moderate energy, acts as a \textbf{spectral regularizer} for the low-frequency branch: it moderates the energy density to prevent over-calibrated temperatures while ensuring signal continuity between positional and semantic regimes. \end{itemize} \textbf{Effect of Energy-Based Temperature Calibration} We validate the necessity of our derived calibration formula by comparing the PPL-Density trade-off against a baseline with fixed temperature ($\tau_{\text{low}}=\tau_{\text{high}}=1.0$).
-As shown in Figure~\ref{fig:ablation_calibration}, the calibrated configuration consistently dominates the uncalibrated one, pushing the Pareto frontier significantly towards better efficiency.
-Without calibration, the high-frequency logits remain attenuated, resulting in a flattened softmax distribution (high entropy).
-Consequently, the adaptive Top-$P$ policy fails to distinguish weak positional signals from background noise, forcing it to select a large number of irrelevant blocks, leading to an inefficient density inflation.
-In contrast, our calibration restores the logit magnitude, effectively sharpening the distribution to capture salient information within a limited density budget.
+This design is crucial because the transition band, having moderate energy, acts as a \textbf{spectral regularizer} for the low-frequency branch: it moderates the energy density to prevent over-calibrated temperatures while ensuring signal continuity between positional and semantic regimes. \end{itemize}